Gorakhpur Junction railway station: History

+Electric Loco Shed, Gorakhpur

-Longest platform in the world
+Second longest platform in the world

 A remodeling of the Gorakhpur railway station was launched in 2009.
-The remodeling work was completed on war-footing within the scheduled time.
+The remodeling work was completed on a war footing within the scheduled time.
 With the inauguration of the remodeled yard on 6 October 2013, Gorakhpur has a platform measuring 1366.33 m with ramp and 1355.40 m without it.
 This is world's second longest railway platform.

 Passenger movement

 Gorakhpur is amongst the top hundred booking stations of Indian Railways.
-It handles over 190 trains daily.
-On some special occasions the number of trains increases upto 473.
-Some of the other railway stations in Uttar Pradesh handling large numbers of passengers are Kanpur Central, Varanasi Junction, Mathura Junction and Mughalsarai.
+The station handles 190~ trains daily.
+On some special occasions the number of trains increases up to 473.
+Some of the other railway stations in Uttar Pradesh handling large numbers of passengers are Kanpur Central, Varanasi Junction, Mathura Junction and Pandit Deen Dayal Upadhyaya Junction.